 Episode 2: Replacement Chair & Headrest

 On her Nov.
 25 stream, a replacement Aeron chair arrived(3).
-Had she super-glued the armrest in place, she would have voided her warranty.
+Had she super-glued the armrest in place, she might have voided her warranty.

 Instead, she suffered a 13-day delay to let Herman Miller resolve the problem.
 If your chair arrives damaged, keep this strategy in mind.